BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 Paul can take an online test in either Basic form (automated Q&A with a time limit) or Advanced form (Q&A with a live proctor on Zoom).
 He chooses the former, again for privacy reasons.
 After he succeeds at the test (50 out of 50, of course!), he needs to get his credential.

-At this point, most credential issuers would require Paul to give up an email address and then mail them the personal credential, but Blockchain Commons' privacy preserving methodology simply requires Paul to give them a DID (for which he presumably controls the private key).
-They'll then embed that DID in a very large Envelope with the credentials of everyone who succeeded at the test that month.
+At this point, most credential issuers would require Paul to give up an email address and then mail them the personal credential, but Blockchain Commons' privacy preserving methodology simply requires Paul to give them a self certifying identifier or some sort (for which he presumably controls the private key).
+They'll then embed that identifier in a very large Envelope with the credentials of everyone who succeeded at the test that month.
 (Paul must wait until the Envelope is generated before he can prove anything!)

-At the end of the month, Blockchain Commons creates a large Gordian Envelope that contains the DIDs of everyone who passed their test that month, with a statement as to whether each DID `isBasic` or `isAdvanced`.
+At the end of the month, Blockchain Commons will create a large Gordian Envelope that contains the identifiers of everyone who passed their test that month, with a statement as to whether each DID `isBasic` or `isAdvanced`.
+However, it will be largely elided to protect everyone's privacy!
+Paul will then be able to create a simple proof that shows he's a member of the class ... but remains relatively anonymous until he does so.

-(An actual example would likely have hundreds of entries to ensure herd privacy.
-The following examples notably reduce that for readability.)
+The following example shows a credential for a number of different participants.
+A real-life example would likely have hundreds of entries to ensure herd privacy, but that's reduced here for readability:
 ```
 "Blockchain Commons Certifactions #13" [
     "certifiedBy": "Blockchain Commons" [